worksonmypc/methodologies-bootcamp/docs/exercises/shopping-basket-kata.md

 | C    | 20    |               |
 | D    | 15    |               |

-Use your awesome development skills to calculate
+Use your awesome development skills to calculate the total price of products at the checkout.
+Consider multiple products added to the basket including, a mixture of products.